nanobox-io/nanobox-guides/articles/nodejs/sails/getting-started.md

 # Sails: Getting Started
 This guide will walk you through getting a simple Sails app up and running with nanobox.
 This guide was used to create the <a href="https://github.com/nanobox-quickstarts/nanobox-sailsjs" target="\_blank">nanobox-sailsjs</a> app found under <a href="https://github.com/nanobox-quickstarts" target="\_blank">nanobox-quickstarts</a> on github.

-The guide is broken down into three steps:
+The guide is broken down into three sections:

 1. Project Setup
 2. Application Config